amized/freedux/docs/introduction.md

 # Freedux

-Single tree global state management for the modern React, without the bloat.
+_Single tree global state management for the modern React, without the bloat._

-The idea of Freedux is to give you a single, immutable, strongly typed object tree that can be shared easily across your components.
-This is a similar concept to redux, but unlike redux, the Api is super simple and requires minimum boiler plate code to use.
+The idea of Freedux is to give you a single, immutable, strongly typed object tree that can be used to store the state of your application.
+This is a similar concept to redux, but unlike redux, the Api is super simple and requires minimum set up code to use.

 ## Features